KYPHOSCOLIOSIS

 Accurate diagnosis of kyphoscoliosis involves a combination of clinical assessment and imaging studies.
 Diagnosis methods may include:

-• X-rays: Imaging studies, particularly X-rays, provide detailed images of the spine.
+- X-rays: Imaging studies, particularly X-rays, provide detailed images of the spine.
 X-rays allow for a precise assessment of the curvature in both the sagittal and coronal planes.
+If a physical exam suggests kyphoscoliosis, X-rays are critical for confirming the diagnosis and measuring the degree of spinal curvature and rotation.

-• CT Scans and MRIs: In certain cases, additional imaging studies such as CT scans or MRIs may be performed.
-These scans help to evaluate the extent of spinal deformities and assess the condition of the surrounding tissues.
+- CT Scans and MRIs: In certain cases, additional imaging studies such as CT scans or MRIs may be performed.
+These scans help to evaluate the extent of spinal deformities and assess the condition of the surrounding tissues, including soft tissue structures and the spinal canal.

 Treatment Options: